 (a) to any person to the extent such disclosure is required pursuant to the Modification Rules;

-(b) to any UK Link User where such information is contained in a User Trade Communication transmitted to such UK Link User in accordance with the requirements of Section U5 or is accessible by such UK Link User by or from UK Link in accordance with any function or facility of UK Link described in the UK Link Manual;

-(c) to any User Agent where the disclosure by the Transporter of such Protected Information to the appointing User would not have infringed paragraph 5.1;
+(b) to any User Agent where the disclosure by the Transporter of such Protected Information to the appointing User would not have infringed paragraph 5.1;

-(d) referred to in paragraph 5.3.2(b)(i) where the supplier or consumer concerned has consented to such disclosure pursuant to a Siteworks Contract, Network Exit Provisions or other document contemplated by the Act, the Transporter's Licence or the Code as being entered into by the Transporter and the consumer;
+(c) referred to in paragraph 5.3.2(b)(i) where the supplier or consumer concerned has consented to such disclosure pursuant to a Siteworks Contract, Network Exit Provisions or other document contemplated by the Act, the Transporter's Licence or the Code as being entered into by the Transporter and the consumer;

-(e) to the Authority where such information is accessible by the Authority by or from the UK Link System to the extent of the access and in accordance with any function or facility thereof described in the UK Link Manual;
+(d) to the Authority where (in connection with any Agency Function of the CDSP) such information is accessible by the Authority by or from the UK Link System to the extent of the access and in accordance with any function or facility thereof described in the UK Link Manual;

-(f) to the Trading System Operator to the extent required pursuant to the provisions of Section D or to any person to the extent required pursuant to the Trading System Arrangements;
+(e) to the Trading System Operator to the extent required pursuant to the provisions of Section D or to any person to the extent required pursuant to the Trading System Arrangements;

-(g) to a consumer or an appropriate person to the extent designated by the authority within Standard Special Condition A31 of the Transporter's Licence and a supplier shall be an appropriate person pursuant to Standard Special Condition A31((2)(d)(ii) where its application is for the receipt of data for change of supplier purposes;
+(f) to a consumer or an appropriate person to the extent designated by the authority within Standard Special Condition A31 of the Transporter's Licence and a supplier shall be an appropriate person pursuant to Standard Special Condition A31((2)(d)(ii) where its application is for the receipt of data for change of supplier purposes;

-(h) to another Transporter to the extent such disclosure is required for the purposes of the Code or the Transporter's Licence;
+(g) to another Transporter to the extent such disclosure is required for the purposes of the Code or the Transporter's Licence;

-(i) to contractor or agent of the Transporter where the contractor or agent has entered into a confidentiality agreement with the Transporter on terms no less onerous than those of this paragraph 5;
+(h) to contractor or agent of the Transporter where the contractor or agent has entered into a confidentiality agreement with the Transporter on terms no less onerous than those of this paragraph 5;

-(j) to any person pursuant to an application made in accordance with paragraph 7.3 (‘Other User Access’) of Schedule 23, version dated 7 November 2008, contained in the Supply Point Administration Agreement (‘SPAA’) 11th June 2004 made between the parties listed in Schedule 1 of the SPAA;
+(i) to any person pursuant to an application made in accordance with paragraph 7.3 (‘Other User Access’) of Schedule 23, version dated 7 November 2008, contained in the Supply Point Administration Agreement (‘SPAA’) 11th June 2004 made between the parties listed in Schedule 1 of the SPAA;

-(k) to the Performance Assurance Framework Administrator, provided the terms of the relevant PAFA Contract require the Performance Assurance Framework Administrator to maintain the confidentiality of such information on terms no less onerous than those of this paragraph 5, save to the extent disclosure of such information is necessary to comply with the terms of the PAFA Contract; or
+(j) to the Performance Assurance Framework Administrator, provided the terms of the relevant PAFA Contract require the Performance Assurance Framework Administrator to maintain the confidentiality of such information on terms no less onerous than those of this paragraph 5, save to the extent disclosure of such information is necessary to comply with the terms of the PAFA Contract; or

 (lk) to a person appointed pursuant to the SPAA to provide Energy Theft Tip-off Services (“ETTOS”) when information is received by that person of an allegation of a potential theft of gas at a premises and the identity of the relevant Supplier is required.
 For the purposes of the Code ETTOS shall have the same meaning as contained within SPAA.